homebridge-plugins/homebridge-arlo/README.md

 - `videoProcessor`: The video processor used to perform transcoding.
 Defaults to `ffmpeg`.
 An alternate executable maybe used, however it needs to conform to ffmpeg parameters.
 - `videoDecoder`: The video codec used to decode the incoming h264 stream from the Arlo server.
 Defaults to no value, meaning the default h.264 software decoder (`libx264`) will typically be used.
 - `videoEncoder`: The video codec used to encode the outgoing h264 stream to the iOS client device.
 Defaults to `libx264`.
 - `audioEncoder`: The audio codec that will be used to decode/encode the audio stream.
 HomeKit requires either an Opus or AAC-ELD format audio stream.
-Defaults to the `libfdk_aac` codec.
+Defaults to the `libopus` codec, and currently Homebridge-Arlo tells HomeKit it only supports the Opus audio type.
 - `packetsize`: The packet sized to be used.
 Defaults to 1316.
 Use smaller multiples of 188 to possibly improve performance (376, 564, etc)
 - `maxBitrate`: The maximum bitrate of the encoded stream in kbit/s, the default is 300.
+- `additionalVideoCommands`: Any video-specific additional flags or commands to pass to the ffmpeg executable.
+- `additionalAudioCommands`: Any audio-specific additional flags or commands to pass to the ffmpeg executable.

 ### Streaming with a Raspberry Pi 3